Last Updated: November 15, 2018

 Prof. Kang is a member of the American Law Institute, has chaired the American Association of Law School’s Section on Defamation and Privacy, has served on the Board of Directors of the Electronic Privacy Information Center, and has received numerous awards including Vice President Al Gore’s “Hammer Award” for Reinventing Government.

-Andy Kim, Democratic Candidate for New Jersey’s 3rd Congressional District
+Andy Kim, Democratic Candidate, New Jersey’s 3rd Congressional District

-Dr. Hesung Koh, Chair & President Emerita of East Rock Institute and Director Emerita of Research & Development of Human Relations Area Files (HRAF) at Yale University
+Dr. Hesung Koh, Co-founder & Chair, East Rock Institute and Director Emerita, Research & Development, HRAF, Yale University

 Dr. Hesung Chun Koh is Co-Founder, Chair and President Emerita of East Rock Institute (ERI), the nation’s first institution dedicated to Korean and Korean Diaspora culture.
 She is also Director Emerita of Research and Development at the Human Relations Area Files (HRAF) at Yale University.
 As a researcher, teacher, writer, social activist and artist, Hesung dedicated the past sixty years to ERI and mentored countless students and parents from both Korean and non-Korean universities even after her retirement from Yale.